ojullien/Nginx1.x/README.md

 - shared: contains many files with common snippets.
   - **access_control directory** contains Access control directives for application and static website.
   - **security directory** contains security directives for HSTS and WordPress.
-- 000-default: contains the default virtualhost configuration.
+- 000-default: contains the default Server Blocks configuration.
 - static.tld: contains the name-based vhost configuration for a static website.
 - app.tld: contains the name-based vhost configuration for a PHP application.
 - api.tld: contains the name-based vhost configuration for a mixed static website and PHP application.